-(i) Full council
+(i) Full Council

-- receiving and reviewing reports on treasury management policies, practices and activities

-- approval of annual strategy.
+- receiving and reviewing reports on treasury management policies, practices and activities - approval of annual treasury management strategy - approval of capital strategy and capital programme - approval of annual revenue budget

-- Budget approval

-(ii) Cabinet,
+(ii) Cabinet

-- recommendation of amendments to the organisation's adopted clauses, treasury management policy statement and treasury management practices - budget consideration and recommendations - approval of the division of responsibilities - receiving and reviewing regular monitoring reports and acting or recommendations - approving the selection of external service providers and agreeing terms of appointment. - reviewing the treasury management policy and procedures and making recommendations to the responsible body.
+- recommendation of amendments to the organisation's adopted clauses, treasury management policy statement and treasury management practices - budget consideration and recommendations - approval of the division of responsibilities - receiving and reviewing regular monitoring reports and acting on recommendations - approving the selection of external service providers and agreeing terms of appointment. - reviewing the treasury management policy and procedures and making recommendations to the responsible body.